lunchtrey84/MSAI_631_REPO/README.md

 # MSAI_631_REPO
-REPO for Class
+REPO for Class.
 I created this REEPO for MSAI 631, Human-Computer Interaction.
-This REPO will be used to send projects to the professor, as well as for the Group Project at the end of the course.
+This REPO will be used to submit projects to the professor and for the Group Project at the end of the course.